lingtalfi/Light_ChloroformExtension/doc/api/Ling/Light_ChloroformExtension/Service/LightChloroformExtensionService/getTableListSqlQueryInfo.md

 - if isCount=true, then the query is a count query (i.e. select count(*) as count...)
 - if isCount=false, then the query is a query to fetch the items/rows.

+The available options are:
+- whereDev: an extra string to add to the where clause